Olivia de Havilland: Religion and politics

 De Havilland was raised in the Episcopal Church and remained an Episcopalian throughout her life.
 In the 1970s, she became one of the first women lectors at the American Cathedral in Paris, where she was on the regular rota for Scripture readings.
 As recently as 2012, she was doing readings on major feast days, including Christmas and Easter.
 "It's a task I love", she once said.
 In describing her preparation for her readings, she once observed, "You have to convey the deep meaning, you see, and it has to start with your own faith.
 But first, I always pray.
 I pray before I start to prepare, as well.
 In fact, I would always say a prayer before shooting a scene, so this is not so different, in a way."
 De Havilland preferred to use the Revised English Bible for its poetic style.
 She raised her son Benjamin in the Episcopal Church and her daughter Gisèle in the Roman Catholic Church, the faith of each child's father.

 As a United States citizen, de Havilland became involved in politics as a way of exercising her civic responsibilities.
 She campaigned for Democratic President Franklin D. Roosevelt's ultimately successful reelection bid in 1944.
-After the war, she joined The Independent Citizens Committee of the Arts, Sciences and Professions, a national public-policy advocacy group that included Bette Davis, Gregory Peck, Groucho Marx, and Humphrey Bogart in its Hollywood chapter.
-In June 1946, she was asked to deliver speeches for the committee that reflected the Communist Party line, and the group was later identified as a communist front organisation.
-Disturbed at seeing a small group of communist members manipulating the committee, she removed the pro-communist material from her speeches and rewrote them to reflect Democratic President Harry S. Truman's anti-communist platform.
-She later recalled, "I realised a nucleus of people was controlling the organisation without a majority of the members of the board being aware of it.
+After the war, she joined the Independent Citizens Committee of the Arts, Sciences and Professions, a national public-policy advocacy group that included Bette Davis, Gregory Peck, Groucho Marx, and Humphrey Bogart in its Hollywood chapter.
+In June 1946, she was asked to deliver speeches for the committee that, in her view, reflected the Communist Party line.
+The group was later alleged to be a communist front organization.
+De Havilland removed from her speeches the material that she considered pro-communist and rewrote them to reflect Democratic president Harry S. Truman's anti-communist platform.
+She later recalled, "I realized a nucleus of people was controlling the organization without a majority of the members of the board being aware of it.
 And I knew they had to be Communists."